pwn-college/pwn-college.github.io/belts.md

 Like saplings that shall one day grow into mighty trees, the following individuals have built their foundation of hacking knowledge, earning rank of YELLOW BELT.

 - TODO

+## How to get on the above lists

+You, too, can be listed among the legends above.
+For your yellow belt, complete all pwn.college challenges through the Exploitation module.
+For your blue belt, complete all active pwn.college challenges.
+Once you fulfil the requirements for a belt, [email us](mailto:pwn-college@asu.edu) from the email address associated with your pwn.college account to request your belt and inclusion on this page.